bertelschmitt/multistreamYOLO/MultiDetect.md

 MultiDetect.py is a very early version, and it is full of bugs.
 I find new ones every day.
 This version is on Github, because I’m under pressure to release something.
 It also is on Github, because we are a community of programmers.
 If you find a bug, please don’t just report it.
 Try to find out why it fails.
 Much, if not most of the code can be coded better.
 If you know a better, faster, more elegant way, please let us know.
 Here are some bugs I know of:

 - In a multi-monitor situation, and if the Master Window is moved to another monitor, an orphan drop-down menu sometimes is left on the other monitor.
 Tkinter issue.
 Cosmetic only.
+- If a video process crashes in the YOLO object/Tensorflow/Keras, the calling procedure never gets notified.
+We are trying to get around a never-to-return call to init_YOLO by setting a timer which triggers and abort when the call won't return.
+This is currently set to 20 seconds.
+It can be changed by editing **YOLO_AWOL_wait:** in the config file.
-- If a video process crashes in the YOLO object/Tensorflow/Keras, the calling procedure never get notified.
-MultiDetect.py will eventually try to kill a crashed process, but it can take a while, and it may not happen.
+MultiDetect.py will eventually try to kill a crashed/hung process, but it can take a while, and it may not happen.